mkeshita/ComputerScience/README.md

 # Computer-Science
-All my side projects I've worked on from my computer science classes.
+All the side projects I've worked on during my computer science classes when I got bored.
 > A lot of my code is not written the way I typically write my code.
-To no disrespect, this is due to strict teachers.
+> This is mainly due to the CMU Linter that's in place.